 Analyzing datasets that cover the entire world over long stretches of time, Waves of War traces the emergence of the nation-state, its subsequent proliferation across the globe, and the resulting waves of international war and domestic conflict.
 To understand these processes, the book highlights changing configurations of political power and legitimacy--the shift from imperial or dynastic principles to the nationalist ideal of self-rule.
 Nation-state formation and the ensuing ethno-political struggles over the state are responsible for a large number of civil and international wars fought over the past 200 years | Read summary in Foreign Affairs | Download introduction | Watch a book talk | Read book debate in Trajectories

 To advance the boundary making approach to ethnicity and race, Ethnic Boundary Making introduces a series of epistemological principles, theoretical stances, research designs, and modes of interpretation that allow to disentangle ethnic from other processes of group formation.
 The empirical chapters comparatively explain why some ethnic boundaries structure the allocation of resources, incite political passion, and represent primary aspects of individual identity while others don't.
 Paying systematic attention to such empirical variation helps to avoid both an unreflected essentialism and an exagerated constructivism | Download introduction | Read book debate in Ethnic and Racial Studies

 Wimmer's previous work, mostly written in German, concerned the dynamics of social and cultural change.
 He developed a model of cultural negotiation and compromise to study a wide variety of seemingly disparate phenomena such as ethnic boundary making, mythical narration, nation-building and cross-cultural love.
 Several of these studies were brought together in a book.
 This theory of cultural transformation also provided the basis for two earlier books that compared the different paths along which indigenous communities in Mexico and Guatemala evolved over the past two hundred years, depending on initial conditions as well as the subsequent transformations of power relations at the local level.
 Seeking to explore the general methodological and theoretical problems involved in understanding such processes, he edited a volume that discusses various post-mechanistic, non-linear models of change from the natural sciences, economics and the social sciences.

 He is an external fellow of the Center for Research and Analysis of Migration of University College London, board member of (among others) the Institute for World Society of Bielefeld University, the Max Planck Institute for the Study of Religious and Ethnic Diversity, and the Foundation for Population, Migration, and Environment.
 He is or was associated with the editorial boards of Ethnic and Racial Studies, Nations and Nationalism, the American Journal of Sociology, Sociological Theory, and World Politics, among others.
-In 2013/14 he chairs the Comparative Historical Section of the American Sociological Association.
+In 2013/14 he chaired the Comparative Historical Section of the American Sociological Association.